 ATSSA: Solar-assisted traffic signal unveiled

-North America Traffic (NAT) unveiled its new TL 2.4LD (“Light Duty”) signal system, a solar-assisted traffic signal that the manufacturer says will provide increased portability for mobile service crews to control traffic near work zones without requiring extra workers to act as flaggers on the site.
+North America Traffic (NAT) unveiled its new PTL 2.4LD (“Light Duty”) signal system, a solar-assisted traffic signal that the manufacturer says will provide increased portability for mobile service crews to control traffic near work zones without requiring extra workers to act as flaggers on the site.

 NAT says that its signal system is on track to complete field trials by the Fall of 2013.
 Adapted from NAT’s popular PTL 2.4x traffic signal, the new LD model was designed specifically for quick and easy setup and operation.